TheRobotStudio/HOPELite/README.md

 # HOPEJr
 HOPEJr_open-source_DIY_Humanoid_Robot_with_dexterous_hands

-As of 28/11/2024 the most up to date releases are for the Second_Arm_Draft(SP1) and the First_Hand_Draft.
+As of 02/12/2024 the most up to date releases are for the Second_Arm_Draft(Addendum1) and the First_Hand_Draft.

 When we do the first batch purchase of parts for a mass community build the Shoulder_Yaw, Shoulder_Roll and Elbow servos will also be upgraded to ST3250, same as the Shoulder_Pitch in the present design.

-SP1 corrects the tendon pulley design at the elbow.
-The new stl files are in Second_Arm_Draft/SP1
+Addendum1 corrects the tendon pulley design at the elbow in the batch print trays.

+The individual stl files of the new Elbow_Tendon_Hanger and HL_Shoulder_Pitch_Mount_03b are included in case you have already printed the previous batch tray.

 ![IMG_1786 2024-09-25 14_52_36](https://github.com/user-attachments/assets/b9bcc1e2-a2e2-48b4-867c-adab4cd63b4a)